Jenya95/functional-elegance/readme.md

 # Functional Elegance: Making Spark Applications Cleaner with the Cats Library
-This repository contains the source code of the blog post.
+This repository contains the source code of the blog post https://medium.com/appsflyerengineering/functional-elegance-making-spark-applications-cleaner-with-the-cats-library-0f9da61ff065

 ## Requirements
 * Scala 2.13